cytoscape/cytoscape-platform-tests-js/README.md

     ```
     Be sure to replace [PLACE YOUR TOKEN HERE], including the brackets, with your valid API token for Jira.

-1. Serve the presentation and monitor source files for changes be doing A or B.
+1. Serve the presentation and monitor source files for changes by doing A or B.

    - A
    ```sh